sf105/sttp-book/_chapters/structural-based-testing.md

 toc: true
 ---

+## Introduction

-Earlier we discussed how to test software using requirements, also called functional testing.
+In a previous chapter, we discussed how to test software using requirements as the main artifact for guidance.
-In this chapter, we will use a different source of information to create tests.
+In this chapter, we will use a different source of information to create tests: the source code itself.
-Instead of looking at the requirements of the software we will look at the source code itself.
-This is called structural-based testing.

-We cover a couple of different ways to do structural-based testing.
-This comes down to different kinds of test coverage.
+We can call the set of techniques that use the structure of the source code as a way to guide the testing, **structural-based testing** techniques.

+Understanding structural-based testing techniques boils down to understand the different coverage criteria.
+These coverage criteria are highly related to test coverage, a concept that many developers know.
-A certain amount of test coverage indicates the amount of code that is executed (or used by the program) when executing the tests.
+By test coverage, we mean the amount (or percentage) of production code that is exercised by the tests.

-We cover the following kinds of test coverage:
+We will cover the following coverage criteria:

 - Line coverage
-- Statement coverage
+- Block coverage
 - Branch coverage
 - Condition coverage
 - Path coverage
 - MC/DC

+TODO: explain how we use these criteria to guide our testing in general terms

 ## Line coverage

-As the name suggests, when determining the line coverage we look at the amount of lines that are covered by the tests.
+As the name suggests, when determining the line coverage, we look at the amount of lines of code that are covered by the tests (more specifically, by at least one test).

-The amount of line coverage is computed as $$\text{line_coverage} = \frac{\text{lines_covered}}{\text{lines_total}} \cdot 100\%$$.
-So if a set of tests executes all the lines in the code, the line coverage will be $$100\%$$.
-We only count the lines inside of a method.
-In other words we do not count the method declaration at the top.
+See the example below:

 {% include example-begin.html %}
 We consider a piece of code that returns the points of the person that wins a game of [Black jack]("https://en.wikipedia.org/wiki/Blackjack").